 In addition, ten (10) key informants were purposively selected based on their direct involvement in housing governance, land administration, and rental regulation.
 Purposive sampling was employed to obtain in-depth institutional insights from actors with specialised knowledge, including municipal officials, Rent Control Department officers, traditional authorities, and community leaders.
 Such a sample size is widely regarded as adequate for achieving informational saturation in qualitative institutional studies at the municipal level (Patton, 2002).

-3.4 Data Collection Methods
+3.4 Data Collection

 A structured questionnaire was used to collect information on income, rent, advance rent payments, housing characteristics, and neighbourhood access.
 Prior to the main survey, the questionnaire was pretested through a pilot survey involving a small number of rental households in a neighbouring community with similar socio-economic characteristics.
 The pretest helped assess question clarity, sequencing, and response consistency, leading to minor revisions that improved the reliability and comprehensibility of the instrument before full deployment.
 Structured surveys are commonly used in affordability research to allow quantitative comparison across socio-economic groups (Stone, 2010; UN-Habitat, 2020).